-As explained in detail under "Songs, tracks, and parts" (page E-64), the system track is an individual track, while the keyboard play and Auto Accompaniment data are recorded individually to multiple parts (A04 through A07, A09 through A16).
+As explained in detail under "Songs, tracks, and parts" (page E-70), the system track is an individual track, while the keyboard play and Auto Accompaniment data are recorded individually to multiple parts (A04 through A07, A09 through A16).
 The data of these parts is extracted to Tracks 04 through 07 and 09 through 16, with one part corresponding individually to one track of data.
 This makes it easy to edit each accompaniment part individually.

-- Performing this operation will delete all data currently recorded in the system track except for tempo data. - Performing this operation deletes all data currently recorded in Tracks 04 through 07 and 09 through 16, and overwrites it with the data in the system track. - 1.
-Perform the procedure under "To start a song editor operation" on page E-73 to display the song editor menu. - Use the R-17 (∧, ∨) button to move the to "Extract" and then press the R-16 (ENTER) button. - This displays an "Extract" screen like the one shown below.
+- Performing this operation will delete all data currently recorded in the system track, except for rotary effect speed ON/OFF data and tempo data. - Performing this operation deletes all data currently recorded in Tracks 04 through 07 and 09 through 16, and overwrites it with the data in the system track. - 1.
+Perform the procedure under "To start a song editor operation" on page E-81 to display the song editor menu. - 2.
+Use the R-17 (∧, ∨) buttons to move the to "Extract" and then press the R-16 (ENTER) button. - This displays an "Extract" screen like the one shown below.